evanconway/gamemaker-web-experiment/README.md

 # The Weight of Words
 Type racing game.
-Front end made in GameMaker.
+Frontend made in GameMaker.
 Backend made in NodeJS.